geodynamics/burnman/readme.txt

 - how to create your own minerals

+* example_averaging.py

+This example shows the effect of different averaging schemes.
+Currently four averaging schemes are available:
+1. Voight-Reuss-Hill (volumetric averaging)
+2. linear (mol fraction averaging)
+3. Voight averaging
+4. Reuss averaging

+See Watt et al., 1976 Journal of Geophysics and Space Physics for explanations of each averaging scheme.

+requires:
+- geotherms
+- compute seismic velocities

+teaches:
+- averaging

+* example_woutput.py

+This example explains how to perform the basic i/o of BurnMan.
+A method of calculation is chosen, a composite mineral/material (see example_composition.py for explanation of this process) is created in the class "rock," finally a geotherm is created and seismic velocities calculated.

+Post-calculation, the results are written to a simple text file to plot/manipulate at the user's whim.

+requires:
+- creating minerals
+- compute seismic velocities
+- geotherms

+teaches:
+- output computed seismic data to file

+* example_compare_all_methods.py

+This example demonstrates how to call each of the individual calculation methodologies that exist within BurnMan.
+See below for current options.
+This example calculates seismic velocity profiles for the same set of minerals and a plot of Vs, Vphi and density is produce for the user to compare each of the different methods.

+requires:
+- geotherms (for adiabat: potential temperature)
+- mineral creation

+teaches:
+- Each method for calculating velocity profiles currently included within BurnMan

+* example_spintransition.py

+This example shows the different minerals that are implemented with a spin transition.
+Minerals with spin transition are implemented by defining two separate minerals (one for the low and one for the high spin state).
+Then a third dynamic mineral is created that switches between the two previously defined minerals by comparing the current pressure to the transition pressure.

+requires:
+- geotherms
+- defined minerals, from library or user created (see: example_user_input_material.py)
+- seismic models
+- compute seismic velocities

+teaches:
+- implementation of spin transition in (Mg,Fe)O at user defined pressure

+* example_partition_coef.py

+This example shows how to vary the distribution coefficient of the perovskite/ferropericlase system.
+The user sets Kd_0 and BurnMan scales Kd as a function of P and T adopting the formalism of Nakajima et al., 2012.
+Specifically we adopt equation 5 of Nakajima et al., 2012 with DeltaV_0 = 0.2 cc/mol, and calculating the partition coefficient of Fe in each phase from stoichiometry.

+This example will calculate mineral input parameters from Mg and Fe endmembers from Stixrude and Lithgow-bertelloni, 2005 with weighting determined by the calculated partition coefficients.
+Finally, output plots of X_Fe pv and X_Fe fp our output as well as the user's choice of geotherm

+requires:
+- geotherms
+-input distribution coefficient Kd_0

+teaches:
+- creating varying proportions of Fe and its effect on seismic velocities

 * example_compare_enstpyro.py

 This example shows you how to create two materials from wt% determines the optimum mixing between the two to match the seismic model of your choice.
+Currently it compares two end member meteorite groups among the chondrites: carbonaceous and enstatite.
+Velocities are calculated for each set of minerals and plotted for comparison.

 requires:
 - geotherms